Conservative wormholes in generalized $\kappa(\mathcal{R},\mathcal{T})$-function: INTRODUCTION

-Since its publication in 2018, several works have been devoted to explore the implications of some specific models of $\kappa(R,T)$-gravity.
+Since its publication in 2018, several works have been devoted to explore the implications of some specific models of $\kappa(\mathcal{R},\mathcal{T})$-gravity.
 In particular, the model $\kappa(\mathcal{T})=8\pi-\lambda\mathcal{T}$ has received the main attention.
 Pradhan and Ahmed \cite{ahm22} studied its cosmological implications, showing that it can account for the current scenario of an accelerating universe, including a very small value of the cosmological constant, which is in line with experimental data.
 Pradhan et al. \cite{arc22} further investigated a more complete cosmological scenario, while Dixit et al.\cite{arc23} explored the thermodynamic properties of the expansion of the cosmos in the context of this theory.
 Sarkar et al. \cite{sark19}, introduced the first study of wormhole in $\kappa(\mathcal{R},\mathcal{T})-$ gravity, while Teruel et al. \cite{GRP} published the first solutions modeling compact stars in $\kappa(\mathcal{R},\mathcal{T})$-gravity for isotropic coordinates.
-Taṣer and Dogru \cite{Tas23} investigated a more general, Krori-Barua compact star model within the context of this specific $\kappa(\mathcal{T})$ theory.\\ All these articles are restricted to one particular selection of the $\kappa(R,T)$ functional, the case $\kappa(\mathcal{R},\mathcal{T}) \equiv \kappa(\mathcal{T})=8\pi-\lambda\mathcal{T}$, which corresponds to a matter-matter coupling, which generates an additional contribution in the field equation quadratic in the trace of the stress-energy tensor. \\ Also very recently, Teruel et al. \cite{Ter2} investigated gravastar configurations in $\kappa(\mathcal{R},\mathcal{T})$-gravity, for a variety of particular models.
-They showed that the interior solutions are regular everywhere regardless of the specific form of the $\kappa(\mathcal{R},\mathcal{T})$ functional chosen.\\ The aim of this work is to investigate wormhole structures for a variety of linear and non-linear $\kappa(\mathcal{R},\mathcal{T})$ functionals.
-Therefore, the scope of this investigation is much more general than the wormhole investigation carried out by Sarkar et al. \cite{sark19}, which was only restricted to the model $\kappa(\mathcal{T})=8\pi-\lambda\mathcal{T}$.
-Another relevant aspect of the theory that is included in the present work and was absent in the aforementioned is the following: the non-conservation equation that satisfies the stress-energy tensor is taken into account in the derivation of the solutions, as we will discuss in the following sections.
+Taṣer and Dogru \cite{Tas23} investigated a more general, Krori-Barua compact star model within the context of this specific $\kappa(\mathcal{T})$ theory.
+All these articles are restricted to one particular selection of the $\kappa(\mathcal{T})$ functional, the case $\kappa(\mathcal{R},\mathcal{T}) \equiv \kappa(\mathcal{T})=8\pi-\lambda\mathcal{T}$, which corresponds to a matter-matter coupling, which generates an additional contribution in the field equation quadratic in the trace of the stress-energy tensor.